WebDevStudios/Automatic-Featured-Images-from-Videos/readme.txt

 * Added: BETA: WP-CLI support.
 * Fixed: Modified the way the vimeo embed URL is returned.
 * Fixed: Prevent multiple instances of same found image from being uploaded to media library.

-= 1.0.5 =
-* Added function wds_get_video_url when passed a post_id returns a video URL.
-* Added function wds_get_embed_video_url when passed a post_id returns a video URL that is embeddable.
-* Added function wds_post_has_video to check if a post_id has video.
-* Deprecated wds_set_media_as_featured_image.
-* Refactored the default save_post entry function to handle logic better.

-= 1.0.4 =
-* Store the full video url in post meta _video_url.
-* Refactored checks for video ID.

-= 1.0.3 =
-* Switch to using WP HTTP API functions over get_headers().
-Hopefully removes potential server config conflicts.
-* Reverse originally incorrect logic in YouTube thumbnail selection based on header results.
-* Return early if saving a revision.

-= 1.0.2 =
-* Add support for youtube short links, fixes [#3](https://github.com/WebDevStudios/Automatic-Featured-Images-from-Videos/issues/3)

-= 1.0.1 =
-* Fix bug with special characters in YouTube video titles
-* Fix bug where duplicate images would be uploaded and set as featured image when editing a post

-= 1.0 =
-* Initial release